How Many Coronavirus Cases Are Happening In Schools? This Tracker Keeps Count

 "I put in the words 'school, positive' " she tells NPR's Morning Edition.
 "I clicked on the news tab and would search the articles from the past week or the past 24 hours and then I would input those articles into my spreadsheet."

-Morris started building a database on August 6.
-She looked for news reports going back to July 1, since some schools had already begun holding practices for fall sports or opening for administrative activities.
+Morris started building a database on Aug.
+6. She looked for news reports going back to July 1, since some schools had begun holding practices for fall sports or opening for administrative activities early in the summer.

 Even with schools in only a few states back in session by early August, she had no trouble finding reports of coronavirus cases.
 Morris quickly logged cases at over 700 schools.